databrickslabs/pylint-plugin/README.md

 Do not use internal APIs, rewrite using Databricks SDK: XXX.
 Do not use internal APIs.
 Use Databricks SDK for Python: https://databricks-sdk-py.readthedocs.io/en/latest/index.html

+To disable this check on a specific line, add `# pylint: disable=internal-api` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ## `databricks-legacy` checker
+To use this checker, add `databricks.labs.pylint.legacy` to `load-plugins` configuration in your `pylintrc` or `pyproject.toml` file.

 [[back to top](#pylint-plugin-for-databricks)]